 Today, remote work has become increasingly popular.
 With technology that allows you to collaborate with team members in real-time from anywhere in the world, instant message, and meet via video chat, remote work has become a more common perk offered by businesses across all industries.

-Whether you're looking for a position that's part of full-time remote, there's an option for you.
+Whether you'd like to become a digital nomad, or you're looking for a position that's part-time or full-time remote, there's an option for you.
 So, let's take a look at how you can find your dream remote position.

 Note: When searching for a remote job, you can follow most of the same steps that you would if you were looking for a non-remote job — as we reviewed above.
 However, instead of using the job sites we mentioned earlier, you'll want to use job sites specifically created for posting and identifying remote opportunities.